leahkemp/ont_human_workflow/README.md

-# README
+# ONT human workflow

+## General info

-Here we are implementing a generic workflow for processing ONT sequencing data based on the work Miles Benton and the Singapore - New Zealand Applications Project Support Team, Oxford Nanopore Technologies put together.
-This involves adapting the original scripts to run on ESR's production network, including deploying to slurm.
+Here we are implementing a generic workflow for processing ONT sequencing data (human).
+This work is based on the work of Miles Benton and the Singapore - New Zealand Applications Project Support Team, Oxford Nanopore Technologies.
+Here we are adapting the original scripts to run on ESR's production network, including deploying to slurm.
+Running this analysis on other compute infrastructures is not supported by the code/documentation in this repository, but is certainly possible and achievable with some bioinformatics knowledge.
 See the original work this repository is based on in the [./docs/original_work/workflow_outline/](./docs/original_work/workflow_outline/) directory.

----

-To get started analysing data with this "pipeline" on ESR's production network, see [./docs/analysis_docs/](./docs/analysis_docs/).
-Running this analysis on other compute infrastructures is not supported by the code/documentation in this repository, but is certainly possible and achievable with some bioinformatics knowledge.

----

 ## Workflow overview